You Were Lucky – The Liars

 Jen: Well, you were lucky!
 We were evicted from our hole.
-We had to live in the bottom of the lake.
+We had to live at the bottom of the lake.

-Joe: You were lucky to live in the bottom of a lake.
-There were 150 of us living in a shoe box in the middle of a road.
+Joe: You were lucky to live at the bottom of a lake.
+There were 150 of us living in a shoebox in the middle of a road.
 We dreamed of living in a lake.